ordepdev/ordepdev.github.io/_drafts/what-you-should-know-about-database-storage-and-retrieval.md

 _bloom filter_, and possibly multiple _SSTables_  with different sizes;
-* _LSM-Trees_ are able to sustain higher write throughput due to lower _write amplification_ and sequential writes, but they can consume lots of resources on merging and compaction processes, specially if the throughput is very high and it's size is getting bigger.
+* _LSM-Trees_ are able to sustain higher write throughput due to lower _write amplification_ and sequential writes, but they can consume lots of resources on merging and compaction processes, especially if the throughput is very high and it's size is getting bigger.

 ## What's next?